 Kaelah & Marshall’s Grace University Church & Profile Event Center Wedding Photography

-Also it’s ironic, because when I met Kaelah for coffee to talk about her wedding I got there early.
+Also, it’s ironic because when I met Kaelah for coffee to talk about her wedding I got there early.
 I pulled into the parking lot while singing along to my very loud music.
 She was early too, and sitting in the car right next to me.
 I asked her what she liked about my photography and she said it had a spiritual quality to it.
 Little did I know that a few of the songs I listened to in the car that day were by coincidence on her wedding reception playlist.
 That’s duality knocking at the door.

 Kaelah and Marshall are two people who embrace the duality to be found in marriage.
 They value the spiritual and solemn part.
-The couple also values the part where you get totally excited in the moment for your love.
-Kaelah did this by hiring Marshall’s favorite band for the reception, and Marshall organizing his friends into singing the “A Whole New World” from Disney’s Aladdin.
+The couple also values the part where you get totally excited at the moment for your love.
+Kaelah did this by hiring Marshall’s favorite band for the reception, and Marshall organized his friends into singing “A Whole New World” from Disney’s Aladdin.
 They are two amazing souls who work hard to accomplish their goals in their life and relationship.
 It was a great joy to be invited to their wedding and document all of these beautiful emotions that surfaced on their wedding day.

 Profile Event Center Wedding Photography

 Their Profile Event Center wedding photography was also a blessing because it brought back memories of the days when my husband and I were newlyweds.
 Before Profile became an event center it was a place where you could rent studios, and my husband’s band rehearsed there for many years, even after Profile started hosting weddings.
 I enjoy the lighting and atmosphere of the venue.
 There are many creative triggers to be found both outside and inside Profile Event Center.
 It was fun to play around with off-camera flash, reflections and the colors of the light during this wedding day.